thomasvincent/jenkins-scripts/README.md

 # Jenkins scripts
 This repository contains a collection of scripts for Jenkins.
+Most were written several years ago and I haven't tested them in a while.
+I plan to write unit tests and test them soon.
+THIS IS A WIP.
 The scripts are written in Groovy and can be used to automate tasks such as:

 * Starting and stopping Jenkins jobs
 * Building and deploying applications